“My work centres on listening as a creative and relational practice”.

 Her relocation to Melbourne, Australia, immersed her in the vibrant international folk and roots music scene, where she further honed her improvisational skills and collaborated on projects spanning meditation music, pop, hip hop, lounge, underground and experimental styles, while studying classical music at Victorian College of the Arts.
 She was the inspiration behind Irine Vela’s Hip Hop Harp Concerto for Outer Urban Projects at the Melbourne International Festival of the Arts.
 She toured Nicky Bomba as Angelbomb duo, performed and recorded with Michael Johnson, David Jones, Elf Tranzporter, Oryelle Defenstrate, Mia Stone, Aurora Kurth, and many more.
 She was an original member of avant-garde improvisation trio Shima with Emma Bathgate & Naomi Jean, and the Turkish groups Gece and Unified Gecko with Murat Yucel.

 In 2005, Mann moved to Istanbul, Turkey, where she performed alongside Turkish classical master musicians such as İzzet Kızıl, Göksel Baktagir, Sumru Ağıryürüyen, Eda Karaytug and many more.
-This period saw her composing original pieces, culminating in the release of her critically acclaimed album "Pasif.ist" in 2011 on the Rattle NZ label.
-In addition to her regular show at Alt. jazz club, Natalia appeared in major concert houses and on Turkish Radio Television.
+This period saw her composing original pieces, culminating in the release of her album "Pasif.ist" in 2011 (Rattle NZ.
+In addition to her regular Pasif.ist concerts at Alt.
+Jazz club, accompanied by Sercan Halili on kemence and other wonderful guest musicians, Natalia appeared in European festivals, major concert houses and on Turkish Radio Television.

-Additional endeavours included serving as the principal harpist with the Macedonian Philharmonic Orchestra, studying jazz with guitarist Toni Kitanovski, composing for Black Grace contemporary dance company’s ‘The Nature of Things’, and touring with New Zealand pop star Bic Runga.
+Additional endeavours included serving as the principal harpist with the Macedonian Philharmonic Orchestra, studying jazz in Skopje with Toni Kitanovski, composing for Black Grace contemporary dance company’s ‘The Nature of Things’, touring with New Zealand pop star Bic Runga, and the Irish-Maori Greenfire Islands.

-Mann began to extend her musical expression into graphic scores, sculptural compositions, film, installation, and writing.
-Her conceptual framework, ‘Weaving of Perceptions’ is based on the concept that a Truth is more resonant for having not only one, but many perspectives.
+Mann gradually extended her musical expression into graphic scores, sculptural compositions, film, installation, and writing.
+Her conceptual framework, ‘Weaving of Perceptions’ is based on the concept that a Truth becomes more resonant for having not only one, but many perspectives.
 As she experiences so many ways of being and doing, they are woven into harmony through her music.